Faculty & Staff

 Ms. Sherry Felker instructs Middle and Upper School students in mathematics.
 Before joining the faculty at Providence Academy in 2008, she taught mathematics and computer applications to middle and upper school students in both public and independent school settings, including The Hun School in Princeton, New Jersey.
 Most recently, she taught mathematics at The Blake School.
 Prior to teaching, she was a database analyst with RCA.
 Ms. Felker holds a master's degree in mathematics from the University of New Hampshire.

-Mr. Steven Firchow, US Math Teacher
+Mr. Steven Firchow, Upper School Math Teacher

 Steven Firchow joined Providence Academy in 2013 and teaches mathematics in the Upper School.
 From algebra through calculus II, he has taught a variety of mathematics courses in Minnesota the past 10 years, most recently at Saint Agnes School in Saint Paul.
 Mr. Firchow holds a Bachelor of Science in both mathematics and physics from the University of Wisconsin - Whitewater and a Master of Arts in Teaching from the University of St. Thomas.